1484abd/A-logic-gate-based-calculator-built-from-scratch./README.md

 # Progress
 Project started: July 2026
-and finished july 2026 any ways read journal you have to have the digital its name is digital this is its link its a simulation app to simulate the logic gates in the calculator
+and finished 17 july 2026 any ways read **"journal"**

+to check it in your desktop download this simulator

 https://github.com/hneemann/Digital

 to check the playable online version use:

 https://circuitverse.org/users/438274/projects/calculator-made-by-abderrahmen-bouaraoui-8bit-miltiplication-and-16-bit-adder
+#the finishing product
+- a full 16 bit inputs(16 for the first number and 16 for the second one)
+- 16 bits outputs with the - sign
+- a 16 bit adder
+- a 16 bit subtractor with negative numbers(we turn those to positive and add the - sign)
+- a 8 bit multiplier
+- and a playable online version
+-